-As we continue to face increasing human development and carbon emissions across the globe, environmental and occupational health specialists must find ways to keep our environments and workplaces healthy and safe.
-Graduates with a master’s degree in environmental and occupational health play a strong role in protecting the public from environmental and occupational exposures to biological, chemical and physical agents.
+Environmental and occupational health professionals work to find ways to keep our environments and workplaces healthy and safe.
+Graduates with an MPH in environmental and occupational health play an essential role in protecting the public from exposures to biological, chemical and physical agents and promoting healthy lifestyles.

-Here are some common job titles in environmental & occupational health:
+Some common job titles in environmental & occupational health include: